carsonfb/Dragon-s-Lair-Bot/README.md

 met.
 Please see the links below for more information.

-1. You state somewehere in the program credits (and documentation if applicable) that Carson F. Ball is the original author and list the location that the original can be downloaded (LINK HERE).
+1. You state somewehere in the program credits (and documentation if applicable) that Carson F. Ball is the original author and list the location that the original can be [downloaded](https://github.com/carsonfb/Dragon-s-Lair-Bot).

 2. You do not claim that Carson F. Ball endorses or approved of any modifications that you make and you clearly indicate that you have made modifications.